improbable-eng/mac-codesign-buildkite-plugin/README.md

   - Unlocks the signing keychain.
   - Signs the binary using the cert in the now-unlocked keychain.
   - Validates the signature.
+  - Uploads the signed artifact back to BuildKite

 - `post-command` just locks the keychain, regardless of how the rest of the job went.